dragonnodejs/app-skeleton/README.md

 ## Installation
 - Fork and/or clone the skeleton repository
+- Execute "npm install"
+- Start the application with "npm start"

 ## Define new module
 - Add new file or directory to the module directory with the name of the new module, for example "./modules/example.js":